EnderViking10/CueBox/README.md

 ### Todo

-I plan on adding https ssl/tls support in the future.
+- I plan on adding https ssl/tls support in the future.
+- Add filter for queue and watched